A Novel About Teenage Tragedy.

 Anna is an easy-to-read character.
-Maybe, because I already know what she will might do after experiencing cruelty from her parents.
-Even though she’s still unsure of what to do, she always find a way to escape – even for a while – to forget what had just happened in their house.
+Maybe, because I already know what she will do after experiencing cruelty from her parents.
+Even though she’s still unsure of what to do, she always finds a way to escape – even for a while – to forget what had just happened in their house.

 In just a young age, Anna and her brothers already experience what kids shouldn’t deserve.
 People who never know how to be a parent should be prohibited to see their child anymore if they don’t know how to give them proper care and love.
 Their way of disciplining their child is not acceptable.
 It is okay to be strict but not to the point you would almost kill them.
 If I were Anna, I would immediately run away just like how her older brother did.
 Or just go to some authority and report them.

 I liked how the book shows how some other kids experienced unloving treatment from their own parents.
 How they are shown cruelty instead of caring affection.
 This book shows how a girl – who only knows how to be scared because their parents might hurt them – stands up and finds her own place to be called home with her brothers.

 I just don’t like how some scenes seem irrelevant to the story.
 Just like the POV of Jemma.
-I don’t think she is being helpful in telling the story of Anna and I also got annoyed on her attitude.
+I don’t think she is being helpful in telling the story of Anna and I also got annoyed by her attitude.
 The author should just delete those unimportant scenes.
 It should focus on the purpose of this book.

 I also don’t like how the story ends.
 There are a lot of questions left and unanswered.

 I would recommend this for people who don’t know how to fight and stand up for themselves.
 It is a good book for those who experienced cruelty from their parents.
 This might even give you some courage to free yourself from the grasp of unworthy people to be called parents.

 Disclaimer: I received a reader copy from the author via YA Buddy Reader’s Corner.

 Publisher: Sparkle Publications